What are the Signs my Loved One may need an Certified Geriatric Case Manager?

 - Driving Skills have decreased and Possible Accidents

-What does an Aging Life Care Manager do?
+What does an Certified Geriatric Case Manager do?

 We act as a guide, advocate and resource in assisting you and your loved one in important care decisions.
 We do this by first conducting an in-home assessment of the care needs.
 With our recommendations, we create a plan of care with action steps to ensure the safety and security of your loved one giving you peace of mind.

-What is the Difference between a Caregiver and an Aging Life Care Manager?
+What is the Difference between a Caregiver and a Certified Geriatric Case Manager?

 A caregiver will provide hands-on assistance with dressing, bathing, grooming and toileting.
 In addition, they typically prepare meals, do light housekeeping and keep the individual company.
-Aging Life Care Managers are trained to manage a range of health, functional, emotional, psychological, legal and financial issues.
+Certified Geriatric Case Manager are trained to manage a range of health, functional, emotional, psychological, legal and financial issues.
 They oversee the caregivers in the home ensuring safety.
 They will assist with medication management, medical appointments, housing options and crisis management.
 They handle communications between third party health care professionals ensuring a multidisciplinary approach saving you time and money.

-How do I know the Aging Life Care Manager is qualified?
+How do I know the Certified Geriatric Case Manager is qualified?

 How much do Services cost, and who pays?